About Flow Reports

 - The relative volume of traffic and the rate of abandonment between steps (exits)

-- Where visitors backtracked along the path
+- Where users backtracked along the path

 - Specific metrics for connections, nodes, and node exits when you hover over them